CompuTec/computec-docs/docs/wms/releases/download.md

 Click [here](/docs/appengine/2.0/releases/plugins/wms-stock-counting/download) to get CompuTec AppEngine plugin for Stock Counting and Compatibility Tools.

-If you use the ProcessForce 9.3 PL14 R10 / 10.0 R14 or later, you have to install CompuTec License Server in 5.11.0.1 or later version and CompuTec WMS in the latest version.
+If you use Comp uTecProcessForce 9.3 PL14 R10 / 10.0 R14 or later, you have to install CompuTec License Server in 5.11.0.1 or later version and CompuTec WMS in the latest version.

-### Version compatible with SAP Business One 10.0 and ProcessForce 10.0
+### Version compatible with SAP Business One 10.0 and CompuTec ProcessForce 10.0

 <table>
   <tr>